Can You Eat Tuna During Pregnancy?

 3. What is the best way to prepare tuna for pregnancy?

-Fish or shellfish in general should should be thoroughly cooked to eliminate presence of any pathogens.
+Fish or shellfish in general should be thoroughly cooked to eliminate the presence of any pathogens.
 Cooking tuna to an internal temperature of 145°F will make it safe for consumption.
 Raw or cured seafood should be strictly avoided during pregnancy (10).

 In pregnancy, you need to be careful with your intake of seafood like tuna because high levels of mercury in the bloodstream of your foetus can be harmful to its brain and nervous system.
 Tuna is a nutritious fish and is beneficial for a pregnant woman only when taken in judicious amounts.